Cadair/maintain/README.md

 Car:<br>
 Many-to-one relationship with User.
 The app is built around the concept of a "default car" which makes the Car model the main access point for data.
 Multiple properties and methods were built to easily access a car's logs and reminders (both upcoming and overdue), and return a car's current and starting mileages.

-Mileage_Log:<br>
+MileageLog:<br>
 Many-to-one relationship with Car.
-A Mileage_Log can be associated with either a Fuel amount, or a Service.
-The Mileage_Log model is the only model tied directly to Car.
-For example a Service cannot be assigned to a Car, rather a Service is assigned to a Mileage_Log which is associated with a Car.
+A MileageLog can be associated with either a Fuel amount, or a Service.
+The MileageLog model is the only model tied directly to Car.
+For example a Service cannot be assigned to a Car, rather a Service is assigned to a MileageLog which is associated with a Car.
 This provides numerous advantages:
 - Prevent unnecessarily storing time and mileage data for services, parts, and fuel amounts separately.
 All data is centralized.
 - Fuels and Services can be looked up (and ordered) by date or mileage, grouped together or separately.

 Fuel:<br>
-One-to-one relationship with Mileage_Log.
-A one-to-one was used instead of assigning an optional attribute to Mileage_Log.
-This prevents returning empty columns for Mileage_Logs associated with Services only.
+One-to-one relationship with MileageLog.
+A one-to-one was used instead of assigning an optional attribute to MileageLog.
+This prevents returning empty columns for MileageLogs associated with Services only.

 Service:<br>
-Many-to-one relationship with Mileage_Log.
+Many-to-one relationship with MileageLog.
 Requires only a service name but can optionally be tied to multiple parts and one reminder.

 Part:<br>
 Many-to-many relationship with Services.
 This allows one part to be assigned to multiple Services (tied to multiple Cars and Users) to be stored only once.
 Django handles this [relationship](https://docs.djangoproject.com/en/3.1/ref/models/fields/#id1) by creating an "an intermediary join table".

 Reminder:<br>
 One-to-one relationship to Service.
-Like Fuel to Mileage_Log, every Service may not have a Reminder.
+Like Fuel to MileageLog, every Service may not have a Reminder.
 This prevents unnecessary empty columns when querying.

 **views.py**<br>
 Django's main application routing.